 Well done on your first real video.
 In summary, it was well presented (surprising considering extended length) and highly informative, but a little specific.

 I’d be interested in providing feedback on your “hour long ploy summery” [sic], but only send me it if you find my feedback constructive to you.
 Despite it not being “very good” you can always improve - and “… haste makes mistakes” (Proverbs 19:2, NLT)

 P.S.
-I'm not sure why there's not spell check - but my sloth browser does [so when I put "spellcheck" sic it prompts me to put "spell check" instead thereof.
+I’m not sure why there’s not spell check - but my sloth browser does [so when I put “spellcheck” [sic] (which I assumed wrongly to be a word) it prompts me to put “spell check” instead thereof.

 Finally, back on to the video itself, I would compliment your inclusion of video, which the limited bits (as has already been explained supra) of what I saw was somewhat well-edited.

 I sincerely hope you found my feedback constructive for future video making and any augmentation you may decide to make of the “kids’ movie review”.